-Shutdown watch: There is a bipartisan deal
+Congress' big deal: What happens next

 It certainly doesn't look like it.
 There are still several steps to go, and things can still going wrong/the votes may not appear.
 But aides in both parties, and in both chambers, tell me things are on track.

-The Senate and House will both vote on Thursday, so Wednesday will be a day for the deal, if it is announced, to settle in and marinate.
+The Senate and House will both vote on Thursday.

 What we know about what's in the deal

-Note: This story has been updated and will continue to be updated with new developments.